mobizt/ReadyMail/README.md

 **Content Stream**

-The following chunked data and its information are avaliable when `IMAPCallbackData::isEnvelope` value is `false`.
+The following chunked data and its information is avaliable when `IMAPCallbackData::isEnvelope` value is `false`.

 The `IMAPCallbackData::blob`provides the chunked data.